zkazharan/Machine-Learning-FreeCodeCamp/Rock-Paper-Scissors/README.md

 For example, here is how you would call the function if you want player and quincy to play 1000 games against each other and you want to see the results of each game:

 play(player, quincy, 1000, verbose=True)
-Click the "run" button and main.py will run.

 ## Testing
 The unit tests for this project are in test_module.py.
 We imported the tests from test_module.py to main.py for your convenience.
 If you uncomment the last line in main.py, the tests will run automatically whenever you hit the "run" button.